Elocodes/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 # Javascript classes, objects, and closures

-project contain tasks through which classes and objects are set up in javascript.
+project introduces Javascript classes and objects.
+Learners work on projects that enable mastery of these concepts.